Yasemin Y. Celikkol

 Celikkol’s name is associated with baby sign language and positive discipline in Turkey, where she authored books and articles that were well-received by readers and the media.
 Her baby sign language book was the first book on sign language to be widely distributed, a development appreciated by the Deaf community and the Hearing Impaired Federation of Turkey.
 She collaborated with the Federation to further disseminate sign language in Turkey, and globally, as Secretary-General of the World Disability Union.

 Yasemin Yusufoff Celikkol studies global communication through transnational media, geopolitics, and culture.
-Her dissertation examines the peculiar popularity of Turkish television series in Russia and Bulgaria following centuries of antagonistic relations.
+Her dissertation, which she recently defended, examines the peculiar popularity of Turkish television series in Russia and Bulgaria following centuries of antagonistic relations.